-"Leading the 2018 vintage, the 2018 Lirac La Dame Rousse is a 50/50 blend of Grenache and Syrah, aged entirely in stainless steel tanks.
+"Leading the 2018 vintage, the 2018 Lirac La Dame Rousse is a blend of equal parts Grenache and Syrah, aged entirely in stainless steel tanks.
 It is a more open and expressive wine than the more structured Reine des Bois; it possesses plenty of Provençal charm, with aromas and flavors of spicy red and black fruits, peppery garrigue, and incense.
-It is already hard to resist this charming, medium-bodied 2018, best enjoyed within about 4 to 5 years.”
-(Jeb Dunnuck) A cuvée combining power and freshness that will delight lovers of distinctive Southern wines!
+It’s already hard to resist this charming, medium-bodied 2018, which should be enjoyed within about 4 to 5 years.”
+(Jeb Dunnuck) A cuvée combining power and freshness that will delight lovers of distinctive southern wines!

 Starting at €99 on your first order